 TGbe Editor: Please change the paragraphs of the subclause below (#CID 22411):

-An AP affiliated with an AP MLD shall not transmit a PPDU carrying an MPDU with SRS Control subfield to a non-AP STA affiliated with a non-AP MLD.
+An AP affiliated with an AP MLD shall not transmit a PPDU carrying an MPDU with SRS Control subfield to a non-AP STA affiliated with a non-AP MLD unless the AP MLD is an NSTR mobile AP MLD, in which case the AP MLD shall follow the rules in 35.3.19 (NSTR mobile AP MLD operation)(#22411)..

 NOTE 1—If the received SRS Support subfield from an AP is equal to 0, a non-AP STA might not be able to perform multiple frame transmission in a TXOP over NSTR link pair(s) with the AP, unless the expected duration of solicited PPDU transmitted on NSTR link pair(s) are the same.